 “It’s not like I wanted to consult Dr Google, or make my own hypothesis, but I did want to be informed so I could be involved in the solution.”

-Sourcing quality, holistic health information can be a frustrating mission, especially in a culture that prefers to soothe symptoms, rather than find out more about our sensitive and individual systems.
+Sourcing quality, holistic health information around both physical and mental health can be a frustrating mission.
+Especially in a culture that prefers to soothe symptoms, rather than find out more about our sensitive and individual systems.

 My own ‘health mission’ started in my late twenties after a decade of no regular monthly period.